 Create a beautiful lawn with narrow, vibrant green grass

 Pensacola Scarified Bahia grass is a perennial grass that thrives in the southeastern United States.
-This deep-rooted grass grows in a variety of conditions, once established.
+This deep-rooted grass grows in a variety of conditions, including shady or poor drainage areas.
 With tolerance to high-traffic, disease and insects, and fair drought tolerance, this grass seed is ideal for creating a beautiful lawn with narrow, vibrant green grass.
-This seed can take up to 6 months or longer to germinate, depending on environmental conditions, maintenance and care.

 - Have your soil tested and apply fertilizer at the recommended rate.